 Acceptance of Terms, Conditions, and Requirements

-Per Fircrest Municipal Code 9.90.140, if required by Risk Management, permittee agrees to supply the City Clerk with proof of Commercial General Liability insurance in the amount of $1,000,000 combined single limits per occurrence, prior to obtaining permit.
+Per Fircrest Municipal Code 9.90.140, permittee agrees to supply the City Clerk with proof of Commercial General Liability insurance in the amount of $1,000,000 combined single limits per occurrence, prior to obtaining permit.
 A copy of the endorsement naming the City as an additional insured must be attached to the Certificate of Insurance.
 Sponsoring agency agrees to reimburse damage repair to City property.

 Permittee agrees to maintain access for emergency vehicles.
 Permittee agrees to pay for all required services by City or City-contracted personnel necessary for security and safety for the duration of the event and cleanup after the event, even if the permit fee has been waived.
 All estimated charges are listed below.
 Payment will be made prior to issuance of the Special Events Permit.
 If cancellation is necessary and notice to the City is given within 48 hours, fees for City support services will be refunded.